cyprianejizu1/alx-low_level_programming/0x00-hello_world/README.md

 0x00.
 C - Hello, World
-Introduction to programming and first set of assignments at Holberton School
+Introduction to programming and first set of assignments at ALX School

 What you should learn from this project